oroinc/documentation/commerce/frontstore_guide/orders/index.rst

 Guest Checkout
 ~~~~~~~~~~~~~~

-In the Oro front store, guest customers can place orders similarly to registered users.
+In the Oro storefront, guest customers can place orders similarly to registered users.
 They are, however, limited to just one shopping list.

 Unauthenticated customers can proceed to the checkout through: